06000208/obsidian-items/README.md

 And all items may optionally:

-- Have metadata (such as title, icon, description, image, tags, any kind of custom name-value field)
+- Have metadata (such as title, icon, description, image, tags, any kind of custom field)
 - Be exclusively metadata (json objects, csv/tsv rows, etc)
 - Contain any number of nested items